mcolella326/mcolella326.github.io/_projects/2018-05-04-traction-circle.md

   <em>Data logger mounting (highlighted in orange).</em>
 </div>

-Each linear potentiometer was calibrated beforehand by supplying the potentiometers with a fixed voltage and recording the voltage output at set extension lengths under both lengthening and shortening events to account for hysteresis.
+Each linear potentiometer was calibrated by supplying the potentiometers with a fixed voltage and recording the voltage output under both lengthening and shortening events to account for hysteresis.
 Calibration results and error bars indicated reliable and repeatable behavior without any discernible hysteresis.

 <div class="gallery-box">
   <div class="gallery_two">